Press Council (UK)

 The Press Council was a British voluntary press organisation founded under threat of statutory regulation as the General Council in 1953, with a non-binding regulatory framework.
 Through most of its history the council was funded by newspaper proprietors, with the stated aim of maintaining high standards of ethics in journalism.
 The General Council was reformed as the Press Council in 1962, with 20 per cent lay members.
-In 1980 the National Union of Journalists withdrew from membership.
-In 1991, the Press Council was replaced by the Press Complaints Commission.
+In 1980, the National Union of Journalists (NUJ) withdrew from membership.
+The Press Council was replaced by the Press Complaints Commission in 1991.

 First era: 1947–1962

 The first Royal Commission on the Press recommended in 1949 that a General Council of the Press should be formed to govern the behaviour of the print media.
 In response to a threat of statutory regulation, the General Council of the Press was formed in 1953, membership being restricted to newspaper editors, funded by newspaper proprietors.
-By the time of the Second Royal Commission on the Press in 1962, the General Council had been subject to considerable criticism.
+By the time of the second Royal Commission on the Press in 1962, the General Council had received considerable criticism.
 The commission's report demanded improvement, particularly the inclusion of members that were not employed by print media.